 - Get one egg and use a spoon to break the shell

-- Separate the white form yellow part
+- Separate the white from yellow part

 - Use your hand to apply it to the affected area of your skin